CitruzSquared/essays/Spherical Astronomy for Worldbuilders/Chapter 6C - Saturn Example.md

 Note that these values differ slightly from examples $4.1$ and $6.7$ because we used a different data set.
 (Why do different data sets differ on the same quantities?
 I do not know.)

 #### 2. Vectors
 In a worldbuilding setting, we would have the vector forms, not the spherical forms.
-Let's convert the spherical coordinates to vectors by equation $1.1$:
+Vectors will also be much easier to work with for the purposes of this question.
+So let's convert the spherical coordinates to vectors by equation $1.1$:
 - Earth to Saturn Vector ($\textbf{p}$):
 ```math
 \textbf{p}=